sjl/peat/README.markdown

         find . -name '*.py' | peat 'rm *.pyc' find . -name '*.py' -print0 | peat -0 'rm *.pyc'

+    If --dynamic is given, a command to generate the list should be piped in on standard input instead.
+It will be used to generate the list of files to check before each run.

+    This command must be quoted properly, and this can be tricky.
+Make sure you know what you're doing.

+    For example:

+        echo find . | peat --dynamic './test.sh'
+        echo find . -name '*.py' | peat --dynamic 'rm *.pyc'

     Options:
       -h, --help            show this help message and exit -i N, --interval=N    interval between checks in milliseconds -I, --smart-interval  determine the interval based on number of files watched (default)
+      -d, --dynamic         take a command on standard input to generate the list of files to watch
-      -c, --clear           clear screen before runs (default) -C, --no-clear        don't clear screen before runs -v, --verbose         show extra logging output (default)
+      -D, --no-dynamic      take a list of files to watch on standard in (default) -c, --clear           clear screen before runs (default) -C, --no-clear        don't clear screen before runs -v, --verbose         show extra logging output (default)